Shared-Reality-Lab/IMAGE-server/orchestrator/README.md

 ## Options

-Two environment variables are checked
+Three environment variables are checked
 - `STORE_IMAGE_DATA`: when set to `ON` or `on`, the request and response data associated with a request will be stored in a subdirectory of `/var/log/IMAGE` with the name of the UUID for that request *in the orchestrator container*.
 A volume should be mounted to this location if this option is used.
 A cron job will delete subdirectories older than 1 hour every 10 minutes